The questions were prepared by the League of Women Voters of Ohio and asked of all candidates for this office.

 See below for questions on

-Click on a name for other candidate information.
+Click on a name for candidate information.
 See also more information about this contest.

 Responses to questions asked of each candidate

 are reproduced as submitted to the League.

 Candidates' statements are presented as submitted.
 150 Word limits apply for each question.
 Direct references to opponents are not permitted.

 The order of the candidates is random and changes daily.
 Candidates who did not respond are not listed on this page.